bchao1/3d-multiview/README.md

 # 3D-multiview
 Utility scripts to generate 3D multi-representation datasets.
 These scripts convert mesh data (`.off` files) in `ModelNet10`, `ModelNet40` into multiview images or voxels.
-To convert mesh into point clouds, we can simply use functions inside `pytorch_geometry`.
+To convert mesh into point clouds, we can simply use functions in packages such as `pytorch_geometry` or `trimesh`.

 ## Download Datasets
 Simple run